galkan/crowbar/README.md

 Note: The RDP client package depends on your OS:

++ Debain 9/10 & Kali Rolling uses `freerdp2-x11`
 + Debian 7/8 & Kali 1/2 uses `freerdp-x11` package.
 + Else you can try `xfreerdp`.
-+ Else you may need to compile & tweak `freerdp` by following: http://opentechnotes.blogspot.co.uk/2015/02/compile-headless-freerdp-credential-checking.html
++ The fall back method would be to compile & tweak `freerdp` by following: http://opentechnotes.blogspot.co.uk/2015/02/compile-headless-freerdp-credential-checking.html

-_Don't forget to edit the script to point to the new binary_!
+_Don't forget to patch `./lib/main.py` to point to the new binary_!

 ### Usage